mrzeynalli/Zondo-Reports-Analysis/README.md

 The findings are given in a mini report at the very botton of the working file

-NOTE: This work is carried out collaborating with Michaelf Burke (github.com/michaelfburke)
+NOTE: This work is carried out collaborating with Michael F. Burke (github.com/michaelfburke)